-Valuable microorganisms in probiotics are generally safe for dogs when properly administered.
-Nevertheless, checking with your vet prior to starting such a treatment plan is prudent and advised.
-Be sure to secure a quality probiotic product that is specially formulated for dogs, because the human kind are inappropriate and likely ineffective for pets.
+Valuable micro-organisms in probiotics are generally safe for dogs when properly administered.
+Nevertheless, checking with your vet prior to starting such a treatment plan is advised.

 Good Bacteria for Dogs

-We’ve already established that, if you have a sick dog, probiotics could be an amazing recovery treatment.
-Sometimes they’re even combined with other more conventional medicines.
-In any case, science has identified several kinds of healthy bacteria that fight health problems originating in the stomach.
+We’ve established that, for sick dogs, probiotics can be an amazing recovery treatment.
+Sometimes they’re even combined with conventional medicines.

 The trend is to provide a mix of the best bacteria for use as a canine health supplement.